skamansam/skamansam.github.io/src/posts/2008-05-24-gsoc-day-0-equals-hit-the-ground-running.md

 start.
 I have already created the CPANPLUS::Shell integration and the file layout necessary for uploading to CPAN.

-Today, I plan on running some tests to gather output from CPANPLUS and posting notes on my project's wiki [http://wxcpanplus.googlecode.com].
+Today, I plan on running some tests to gather output from CPANPLUS and posting notes on [my project's wiki](http://wxcpanplus.googlecode.com).
 I plan on testing searching, listing installed modules, listing updated modules and parsing all this output into some form I can really use.